Zaldaas/AI-Customer-Support/README.md

 # AI Customer Support

 ## Overview
 This is an interactive AI Customer Support Chatbot for Headstarter AI, a platform that provides AI-powered interviews for software engineering jobs.
-The chatbot can converse with users on various topics but is primarily focused on providing information about Headstarter AI's services and assisting potential candidates.
+The chatbot can converse with users on various topics, primarily focused on providing information about Headstarter AI's services and assisting potential candidates.

 ## Live Demo
 Deployed on AWS EC2 at: http://3.142.174.24/